GuessBJD/My_Vaccine/README.md

 # My_Vaccine

 ## About
-Coursework Final Group Project of Programming Elective II (1).
+Coursework final group project of Programming Elective II (1).
 A web application for vaccination registration and checking.
 The project is a distributed web application developed using Java EE architecture with the use of tools and features such as JSP, JDBC, and POJOs.
 The project was coded in HTML, CSS, and Java.

 ## Details
 ### Admin Package